SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Does it work on consoles?

-The GameTest Framework, an API this addon relies on, does not on work on Playstation nor the Nintendo Switch as of writing.
-Theoratically, it should work on XBox, but it hasn't been tested.
+The GameTest Framework, an API this addon relies on, does not on work on Playstation nor the Nintendo Switch as of writing, however it should work on XBox just fine.
 If you want to use it on consoles, you can host a server/world somewhere else and join that world.

 ## Why isn't the addon working for me?